alonrbar/redux-classic/README.md

 It is smart in that sense that it waits for the target component to be available and than replace itself (i.e. the getter) with a simple reference to the target object, thus preventing further unnecessary invocations of the getter.

-You can use IDs to connect to a specific component or omit the ID to connect to the first instance that redux-app finds (useful if you have only one source instance...).
+You can use IDs to connect to a specific component or omit the ID to connect to the first instance that redux-app finds.

 You can connect a view to parts of the app tree, as shown in the next example.
 You can also connect two, or more, components to a single source inside your app tree.
 To see a working example of the latter checkout the [examples](https://github.com/alonrbar/redux-app-examples) repository.